fietec/cleks.h/README.md

 - ID=2: `TOKEN_INT` -> an integer word was found (content as string in `CleksToken::value`)
 - ID=3: `TOKEN_FLOAT` -> an float word was found (content as string in `CleksToken::value`)

 Custom tokens therefore start with ID=4.
-This offset is also available through `DEFAULT_TOKEN_COUNT`.
+This offset is also available through `CLEKS_TOKEN_COUNT`.
-If you want to convert the id of a custom token to the id within the custom tokens (e.g. when creating custom tokens via a enum), check whether a token's id is not smaller than the amount of default tokens (meaning it is not a default token) and subtract the `DEFAULT_TOKEN_COUNT`.
+If you want to convert the id of a custom token to the id within the custom tokens (e.g. when creating custom tokens via a enum), check whether a token's id is not smaller than the amount of default tokens (meaning it is not a default token) and subtract the `CLEKS_TOKEN_COUNT`.

 For this you can also use the macros provided by **Cleks**:
 ```c